-If you have any questions regarding the information in this report or about your water, please contact our Laboratory Supervisor, Thomas Barkhurst at 384-6131.
-You can also visit our website at www.mcwd.org
+If you have any questions regarding the information in this report or about your water send an email to ccr@mcwd.org or please contact our Laboratory Supervisor, Thomas Barkhurst at 384-6131.
+You can also visit our website at www.mcwd.org.